parrt/msds501/notes/programming.md

 Programming is more about *what* to say rather than *how* to say it.
 Solving a problem with a computer means identifying a sequence of operations, each of which solves a piece of the overall problem.
 Each operation might itself be a sequence of suboperations.
 Expressing those operations in Python or R is not the hard part.
 Identifying which operations are necessary and their relative order is the hard part.

-The good news is that all of the analytics and machine learning problems you'll likely run into can be solved using the same generic program outline, which we'll discuss shortly.
-Before that, we should come up with an overall strategy for attacking programming problems.
+Let's start with an overall strategy for attacking programming problems.

 ## Problem-solving strategy